 Go for special cat treats as opposed to leftover food from your table.
 A little bit of well-cooked fish or chicken can be okay from time to time, but regular portions of liver, for example, can lead to serious illness in cats as it contains high levels of vitamin A. What's more, a number of seemingly innocuous ingredients on our plates - among them onions and garlic - can spell danger for cats.

 Around a third of cats can’t tolerate cow’s milk and drinking it can lead to sickness and diarrhoea.
 Specially formulated milk is available but only give this occasionally, as it can be very high in calories.
 Most adult cats have lost the ability to digest milk, which is probably their biggest single cause of upset tummies.

 Time to see a vet

-If your cat hasn’t eaten for 48 hours, normally eats well but suddenly stops, develops a ravenous appetite, starts drinking noticeably more than usual or has unexplained weight loss, then see a vet.
+Watch out for a rise or drop in your cat's food or water intake.
+If they haven't eaten for 48 hours, normally eat well but suddenly stop, develop a ravenous appetite, start drinking noticeably more than usual or have unexplained weight loss, then see a vet.
 Churchill pet insurance can help you cover vets fees if there is something wrong with your cat.

-Finally, it is worth knowing that lilies are extremely poisonous to cats and can induce vomiting, blindness, paralysis, renal failure, coma and death.
-Even brushing past a flower can have an effect so keep cats away from them and avoid having them in your house if you can.
-The RSPCA is currently campaigning for clearer labelling on plants to help protect pets, so hopefully this should help remind people.
+Finally, it's worth remembering that lilies are extremely poisonous to cats and can induce vomiting, blindness, paralysis, renal failure, coma and death.
+Even brushing past a flower can have an effect, so keep cats away from them and avoid having them in your home if you can.
+Increasing public awareness is critical, and animal groups continue to campaign for clearer labelling on plants to help protect pets.

-If you feed your cat a balanced diet you shouldn’t have to spend too much time visiting the vet.
+If you stay on top of your cat's specific dietary needs and keep their food balanced, you shouldn’t have to spend too much time visiting the vet.
 If something serious does go wrong, however, Churchill Cat Insurance can help ease the financial pressure.